ESMCI/visualCaseGen/paper/paper.md

 graph is traversed to identify all variables that are affected by the selection.
 This traversal is done in a breadth-first manner, starting from the selected variable and following the edges in the direction of the constraints.
-The traversal stops at variables whose options validities are not affected by the selection.
+The traversal stops at variables whose options' validities are not affected by the selection.
 As such the traversal is limited to the variables that are directly or indirectly affected by the user's selection, which in turn depends on the the user input, stage hierarchy, and the specified constraints.
 By dynamically